GabrielSCabrera/BanterBot/docs/index.rst

 Here is an example:

 .. code:: bash
-   banterbot -g --model gpt-4 --voice davis --prompt "You are Grendel the Quiz Troll, a charismatic troll who loves to host quiz shows." --tone-mode ADVANCED --name Grendel
+   banterbot -g --model gpt-4-turbo --voice davis --prompt "You are Grendel the Quiz Troll, a charismatic troll who loves to host quiz shows." --tone-mode ADVANCED --name Grendel

 Launch with a Python script
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To use BanterBot in a script, create an instance of the `TKSimpleInterface` class and call the `run` method:
+To use BanterBot in a script, create an instance of the `TKMultiplayerInterface` class and call the `run` method:

 .. code:: python
-   from banterbot import TKMultiplayerInterface, get_voice_by_name, get_model_by_name, ToneMode
+   from banterbot import AzureNeuralVoiceManager, OpenAIModelManager, ToneMode, TKMultiplayerInterface

-   model = get_model_by_name("gpt-4")
+   model = OpenAIModelManager.load("gpt-4-turbo")
-   voice = get_voice_by_name("Davis")
+   voice = AzureNeuralVoiceManager.load("Davis")
    assistant_name = "Grendel"

    # Set the tone_mode -- other options are ToneMode.NONE, ToneMode.BASIC.